DevExpress/devextreme-documentation/concepts/05 UI Components/List/00 Getting Started with List/08 Delete Items.md

 To allow users to delete items from the **List**, set the [allowItemDeleting](/Documentation/ApiReference/UI_Components/dxList/Configuration/#allowItemDeleting) property to **true**.
 The **List** supports several deletion modes which determine how users delete items.
-Use the [itemDeleteMode](/Documentation/ApiReference/UI_Components/dxList/Configuration/#itemDeleteMode) property to define the most suitable deletion mode n your case.
+Use the [itemDeleteMode](/Documentation/ApiReference/UI_Components/dxList/Configuration/#itemDeleteMode) property to define the most suitable deletion mode in your case.

 ---
 ##### jQuery